Leone Sinigaglia: Biography

-In 1888 Sinigaglia began to travel: after spells in several European cities, from 1894 he lived in Vienna, where he associated with Johannes Brahms from whom he developed a taste for so-called absolute music, studying with Eusebius Mandyczewski.
-In these years he wrote several Lieder and the Concerto for violin and orchestra, opus 20.
+In 1888 Sinigaglia began to travel: after spells in several European cities, he lived from 1894 in Vienna, where he associated with Johannes Brahms from whom he developed a taste for so-called absolute music, studying with Eusebius Mandyczewski.
+In these years, he wrote several Lieder and the Concerto for violin and orchestra, opus 20.

 From 1900 he worked in Prague with Antonín Dvořák (whom he possibly met through his friendship with the Bohemian Quartet in Vienna).
-From Dvořák he learned the ability to apply classical techniques to the arrangement of popular songs.
+From Dvořák, he learned to apply classical techniques to the arrangement of popular songs.

 His productivity diminished progressively in the following decades.
-Nazi police occupied Turin in 1944 and he was to be sent to Germany as slave laborer but suffered a fatal heart attack at the moment of his arrest.
+Nazi police occupied Turin in 1944 and he was to be sent to Germany as a slave labourer at the age of 76 but suffered a fatal heart attack at the moment of his arrest.